Late Season Turkey Hunting

 Love Sick Toms

-Sitting in one spot and waiting for hours on end is not uncommon during the late season.
-The last thing you want to be doing is swatting mosquitoes when a bird is close.
-Bug spray and/or a Thermacell are a necessity at this time of year.
-I always try to cover my boots, waistline, and shirt cuffs with bug spray.
+Sitting in one spot and waiting for hours on end is not uncommon tactic during the late season.
+The last thing you want to be doing is swatting mosquitoes when a bird is closing the distance.
+Bug spray and/or a Thermacell are a necessity during this time of the season.
+I always try to cover my boots, waistline, and shirt cuffs with bug/tick spray.
 That’s the most common places ticks will get under your clothing and onto your skin.
-Vanilla spray works great in areas where gnats are problematic.
+Vanilla spray can keep the buffalo gnats at bay for short periods of time, but I also always pack a cheap bug net just in case they become overwhelming.

 Gobbling at this time of year can range from great to complete silence after fly down.
 If you know a bird is working the area, spray down and get comfortable.
 Tom Kelly put it best when he said “You have to pay for every bird you kill and the coin you use to pay for them is time”.